16.54. pc_align¶

 If pc_align

-preexisting reference DEM, the obtained alignment transform can be
+reference DEM or other cloud, the obtained alignment transform can be applied to

-applied to the cameras used to create the ASP DEM, so the cameras then
+the cameras used to create the ASP DEM, so the cameras then become aligned with

 and --apply-initial-transform-only